IcabodeCrane/github-portfolio/README.md

 # My Portfolio

-I am ethical hacker in the making
+I am an ethical hacker in the making, currently working on my CPTS